Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 ### `POST /api/v1/WriteTimeSeriesValuesMultiRaw`

-*Write raw time series values to mesh for one or more specific time series.*
+*Write raw time series values to Mesh for one or more specific time series.*

 POST /api/v1/WriteTimeSeriesValuesMultiRaw
 [